 These issues pose even greater risks in robotics applications, as their actions have direct consequences in the physical world.

 “Your robot — whether that’s a drone or a car or humanoid — will take some kind of action in the physical world that will have physical consequences,” Englot said.
-“If you don’t have any guardrails on a model that’s controlling a robot, it’s possible hallucinations or incorrect interpretations of the data could lead to the robot taking actions that could be dangerous or harmful.”
+“If you don’t have any guardrails on a model that’s controlling a robot, it’s possible hallucinations or incorrect interpretations of the data could lead to the robot taking actions that could be dangerous or harmful.

 The Future of Multimodal AI

 Eventually, many experts believe, multimodality could be the key to achieving artificial general intelligence (AGI) — a theoretical form of AI that understands, learns and performs any intellectual task as well as a human can.
-By combining various kinds of data, multimodal models could develop a more holistic and comprehensive understanding of the world around it, which could, in turn, enable it to apply knowledge across a wide range of tasks as well as (or even better than) a human being.
+By combining various kinds of data, multimodal models could develop a more holistic and comprehensive understanding of the world around them, which could, in turn, enable them to apply knowledge across a wide range of tasks as well as (or even better than) a human being.

 “In the quest for an artificial intelligence that looks a little bit more like human intelligence, it has to be multimodal,” Englot said.
 “It has to process as many input modalities as a human could — vision, language, touch, physical action — and be able to respond to all those things with the same intelligence that a human can.”